Learn how to customize your Mac’s Share menu by adding or removing apps and options with this step-by-step guide.

 You have sharing options all over the place on your Mac.
 You’ll see Share in the menu bar, shortcut menu, and toolbar for some apps.
 You might notice, however, that the more apps and services you add to your Mac, the more that sharing list grows.

 To keep your Share Menu nice and neat, plus contain only the sharing extensions you actually use, this tutorial shows you how to customize it.

-- Click More at the bottom of the File > Share option in the menu bar.
+Tip: You can also select Edit Extensions at the bottom of the Share menu or click More at the bottom of the File > Share option in the menu bar.

-Third-party apps may have different options.
+- Third-party apps may have different options.
 Some apps that you install on your Mac may not support all of the apps and services you see in the Share Menu settings.

 So, are you going to tidy up your Mac Share Menu?

 Check out next: How to customize your Share Sheet on iPhone and iPad